NCATSTranslator/TranslatorEngineering/PerformanceRefactor.md

 * ARS will continue to exist and does not require modifications based on the outlined plan for Shepherd.
 * It is possible to host non-Shepherd ARAs if desired and this PR does not exclude the possiblity.
 * Shepherd will access Translator knowledge providers via the Retriever interface.
+* ARAs can access ARA-specific data sources such as databases directly.

 ## KPS to Retriever / DogPark